AccelByte/accelbyte-csharp-sdk/docs/custom_operation.md

 ```

 ## Implement Builder Pattern for Custom Operation
-As you can notice from the code above, to create `MyCustomOp` object, you will need to pass several null values.
+As you can see from the code above, to create a `MyCustomOp` object you need to pass several null values.
-This null values is optional parameter that will be pass as query parameter.
+These null values are optional parameters that will be passed as query parameters.
-To make the operation class intuitive to use, you can implement builder pattern for `MyCustomOp` class.
+To make the operation class more intuitive to use, you can implement a builder pattern for the `MyCustomOp` class.
-See the modified code below as an example of builder pattern implementation.
+See the modified code below as an example of a builder pattern implementation.
 ```csharp
 using AccelByte.Sdk.Core;
 using AccelByte.Sdk.Core.Util;